 Tutoring services can be structured, scheduled or flexible, when choosing your tutor you should know how often you would like to see them and when.
 So that you can be sure that your schedules and availabilities match.
 Checking availability and schedule is one of the first things that should be discussed in your consultation with a tutor to ensure that you aren’t wasting your time.

-If you are seeing you tutor at school as part of the school academic support services, then you may not have to pay for your tutor or the tutor could be heavily subsidised.
+If you are seeing your tutor at school as part of the school academic support services, then you may not have to pay for your tutor or the tutor could be heavily subsidized.
 But if you decided to hire a tutor outside of school for example at the end of the school year, weekends, school holidays or perhaps because you attend a homeschool, just prefer home tutoring or online tutoring.

 Budget planning for a tutor is vital because one on one tutoring tend to be the most expensive with online tutoring being the least costly of the professional options, but if you are on a tight budget, they can become expensive over time.